Skip to content

 SignalFlow: Explore sound synthesis and DSP with Python

-SignalFlow is a sound synthesis framework whose goal is to make it quick and intuitive to explore complex sonic ideas.
+SignalFlow is a sound synthesis framework designed for quick and intuitive expression of complex sonic ideas.
 It has a simple Python API, allowing for rapid prototyping in Jupyter notebooks or on the command-line.
 It comes with over 100 signal processing classes for creative exploration, from filters and delays to FFT-based spectral processing and Euclidean rhythm generators.

-Its core is implemented in efficient C++11, with cross-platform hardware acceleration.
+Its core is implemented in efficient C++11, with cross-platform hardware acceleration, with cross-platform support for macOS, Linux (including Raspberry Pi) and Windows.

 Example